monome/docs/norns/study-1.md

 end
 ```

-type this in at the bottom of your script. save and rerun. then push some keys, you'll get some prints.
+Save and rerun.
+Then push some keys and you'll get some prints.
+You'll notice that:

-- `n` is which key number
+- `n` is the key number
-- `z` is down (1) or up (0)
+- `z` is the key state -- down (1) or up (0)

-let's modify the script to do something more engaging:
+Let's modify the keypress function in our script to do something more engaging:

 ```lua
 function key(n,z)